 - Best grown in partial shade

-- Well-drained woil
+- Well-drained soil is recommended

 - Late spring blooms on a clingy vine with dark green foliage